Marundeeswarar Temple, T. Edayar

-Marundeeswarar Temple (மருந்தீஸ்வரர் கோயில்) (also called Idayatrunathar Temple) is a Hindu temple dedicated to the deity Shiva, located in T. Edaiyar, a village in Viluppuram district in the South Indian state of Tamil Nadu.
-Shiva is worshipped as Marundeeswarar, and is represented by the lingam.
-His consort Parvati is depicted as Balambigai.
+Marudeeswarar Temple (மருதீஸ்வரர் கோயில்) (also called Idayatrunathar Temple) is a Hindu temple dedicated to the deity Shiva, located in T. Edaiyar, a village in Viluppuram district in the South Indian state of Tamil Nadu.
+Shiva is worshipped as Marudeeswarar, and is represented by the lingam.
+His consort Parvati is depicted as Gnanambigai.
 The temple is located on the Southern banks of Thenpennai River on the Thirukoilur - Thiruvennainallur road.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanmars and classified as Paadal Petra Sthalam.

 The temple complex covers an area of one acre and all its shrines are enclosed with concentric rectangular walls.
-The temple has a number of shrines, with those of Marundeeswarar and his consort Gnanambigai being the most prominent.
+The temple has a number of shrines, with those of Marudeeswarar and his consort Gnanambigai being the most prominent.

 The temple has three daily rituals at various times from 6:00 a.m. to 8:30 p.m., and four yearly festivals on its calendar.
 Thayar Aaratu festival during the Tamil month of Thai (January - February) is the most prominent festival celebrated in the temple.

 The original complex is believed to have been built by Cholas, while the present masonry structure was built during the 16th century.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.